New Orleans to end glass recycling pickup in French Quarter and DDD

 .
 But in the first several months after the city expanded its recycling program to accept glass last fall, only about 40 of more than 4,000 eligible properties — less than 1 percent — were using the service.
 The city contracted Empire Janitorial Sales & Services for downtown trash pickup in 2014, charging households $2.27 a month for trash and recycling pickup.
 Monthly sanitation charges bumped up to $3.50 when glass was added.

-Now, however, glass can recycled citywide, but only through the drop-offs.
-People can bring up to 20 pounds of glass in addition to other accepted recyclable materials (including most paper produces, No. 1-7 plastics, metals, Mardi Gras beads, batteries, light bulbs and electronics).
+Now, however, glass can be recycled citywide, but only through the drop-offs.
+People can bring up to 20 pounds of glass in addition to other accepted recyclable materials (including most paper products, No. 1-7 plastics, metals, Mardi Gras beads, batteries, light bulbs and electronics).